Marcel-zb96/dad-joke-site-backend/README.md

 ##  Overview

   This project was created for learning purposes with the following tecnologies: NodeJs, ExpressJs, MongooseJs.
-  It's created for handleing requests made to the api/jokes and api/users endpoints.
+  It's created for handling requests made to the `api/jokes` and `api/users` endpoints.

 ##  Features